Disclaimer

 These independent, bold dogs are playful but have minds of their own.
 They form solid bonds and make wonderful family companions.

 Pomeranians have a moderate shedding potential.
 If you regularly brush and groom your Pom and offer them a healthy diet, you won’t notice a lot of stray hairs around.
-But, if you are intolerant of dog hair in your house, then this breed is not for you.
+But, if you are intolerant of dog hair in your house, this breed is not for you.

 However, if you are not allergic to dog hair and are ready to keep up with the maintenance, Pomeranians make incredible pets for families.